nymtech/nym-metrics-server/README.md

 ## Building

-Nothing too special here, `go run main.go` should see you through.

 `go test ./...` will run the test suite.

+`go run main.go` builds the binary (as expected).

+`swag init` rebuilds the Swagger docs if you've changed anything there.
+Otherwise it should not be needed.

+If you update any of the HTML assets, `go-assets-builder server/websocket/home.html -o server/websocket/html.go` will put it in the correct place to be built into the binary.

 ## Usage